Chapter 5.30

 “Solicitor” or “solicitors” means a person(s) engaged in door-to-door solicitation.

-“Submitted in writing” means the information for an appeal of a denial or suspension of a certificate, submitted in any type of written statement to the City offices by certified, registered, priority, overnight, delivery confirmation mail, facsimile, or hand delivery.
+“Submitted in writing” means the information for an appeal of a denial or suspension of a permit, submitted in any type of written statement to the Licensing Officer by certified, registered, priority, overnight or other delivery confirmation mail, or by hand delivery.

 “Substantiated report” means an oral, written or electronic report: